kubermatic/kubermatic/docs/proposals/secret-manager-store-api.md

     # Needed for OpenSSH Server 8.1 and older, ssh-rsa is removed from the default supported CA algorithms
     CASignatureAlgorithms ecdsa-sha2-nistp256,ecdsa-sha2-nistp384,ecdsa-sha2-nistp521,ssh-ed25519,rsa-sha2-512,rsa-sha2-256,ssh-rsa
     ```
- - Restart the SSH daemon to enable configuration on the cluster
+ - Starts the SSH daemon with the above configuration on the cluster to use only keys signed by the stated TrustedCA.
- - Distribute the public key to the workers
+ - Distribute the public key to the workers upon further updates with the help of the `user-ssh-agent`.

 > NOTE: This allows the rollout of new CA key pairs for security reasons e.g rotation, revocation etc
 > Management of the CA keys are the responsibility of the admin managing the KKP cluster.

-Since the signing public key is to be replicated across multiple instances, we'd apply the same approach used previously for the User SSH keys.

-The keys would be updated but would require an update to the SSHd config written by the machine-controller on cluster creation.
+The machine controller would create the CA pem file and configure the SSH daemon to add the `TrustedCAKeys` configuration, provided the CA key is specified on cluster creation.

-Only the master-controller-manager would write these configurations.

 Distribution of the keys is out of scope from the master to user controller, the secret for the CA would be created on the cluster.

-During a revocation / rotation, the user would update the vault-ca secret configuration and that would be reconciled and updated in the clusters trusted ca config in ssh config at `/etc/ssh/TrustedCA.pem` via a hostPath mount point.
+During a revocation / rotation, the user would update the `vault-ca` secret configuration and that would be reconciled and updated in the clusters trusted ca config in ssh config at `/etc/ssh/TrustedCA.pem` via a hostPath mount point.

+The update would now be handled by the `user-ssh-key-agent` controller, instead of the machine controller and reconciled on any changes to the `vault-ca` secret in the `kube-system` namespace.

 ## Alternatives considered